Centennial Monorail: Technology

-The track was approx 155 m (170 yards) long and joined the Horticultural Hall and the Agricultural Hall in Fairmount Park.
+The track was approximately 170 yards (155 meters) long and joined the Horticultural Hall and the Agricultural Hall in Fairmount Park.
 It was used by one elaborately decorated double-decker railcar in Victorian style.
 It had two load-bearing double-flange wheels, of which one was driven by a rotary steam engine of the "La France" type.

 The concept was similar to that of the Lartigue Monorail: The load-bearing rail was installed on top of wooden A-frames.
-1,346 mm (4 feet 5-inch) below there were two guide-rails for balancing the vehicle.
-The load-bearing wheels had a diameter of 711 mm (28-inch).
-The boiler was similar to that of conventional steam engines: it was 6,400 mm (21 feet) long with a diameter of 863 mm (34 inch).
+4 feet 5 inches (1,346 mm) below there were two guide-rails for balancing the vehicle.
+The load-bearing wheels had a diameter of 28 inches (711 mm).
+The boiler was similar to that of conventional steam engines: it was 21 feet (6,400 mm) long with a diameter of 34 inches (863 mm).
 The driver's cabin was at the rear end, and just below there were two water tanks with coal heaped behind them.

 A modified version of this demonstrator was exploited in 1878 on the Bradford & Foster Brook Railway in Pennsylvania.